-Thursday 24 October 2013 D1.113, 9.00 am - 12.00 am
+Tuesday 21 October 2014 B0.201, 9.00 am - 12.00 am This exam consists of 4 pages.

 It is not allowed to use any literature (books, papers, etc.) or lecture notes during the exam.
-Provide an explanation with all you answers.
+Provide an explanation with all your answers.
 Good luck!

 - 1a (8%) You, as a processor architect, need to design a data cache.
 To this end, you need to determine the block size of the cache: 64 or 128 bytes.
 After simulations, it seems that a block size of 64 bytes yields a cache hit-ratio of 95%, while 128-byte cache blocks yield a hit-ratio of 98%.
 Moreover, it appears that 25% of all instructions are memory accesses.
 A memory access that hits the cache has a latency of 1 cycle, while a cache miss has a latency of 40 cycles to fetch a 64-byte cache block from main-memory and 72 cycles to fetch a 128-byte cache block from memory.
 All other instructions have an average execution latency of 1.2 clock cycles.
-Which cache block size, 64 or 128 bytes, gives better performance? - 1b (6%) Explain the advantages and disadvantages of a virtually addressed cache as compared to a physically addressed cache. - 1c (6%) Explain how virtually indexed, physically tagged caches address the problems as discussed in question 1b.
-Also describe how these virtually indexed, physically tagged caches introduce a new problem.
+Which cache block size, 64 or 128 bytes, gives better performance? - 1b (8%) Explain how virtually indexed, physically tagged caches work.
+Also explain what the problem is with these caches and how the 'page colouring' technique performed by the Operating System could help to address this problem. - 1c (4%) We know that caches exploit locality behavior.
+Explain how DRAMs also exploit locality.